UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 published: true
 draft: true
 ---
-> as of now, posts will be shorter.
-Enjoy. 😋

 Here, I show what a neural network is, and how we can use one to make a program that can generate Trump tweets 🤓